Avery Saltzman

-lAvery Saltzman (born June 17, 1956) is a Canadian actor and theater director.
+Avery Saltzman (born June 17, 1956) is a Canadian actor and theater director.
 He is a co-artistic director with David Eisner at the Harold Green Jewish Theatre Company.
 Saltzman was born and raised in Toronto.

 Career

 Since 1978, Saltzman has been a professional actor.
 For 30 years, he was primarily an actor performing at theatres cross North America and England.